DerJantob/TSW2_Controller/README.md

 I was bothered by the fact that you can't use a joystick as an input device in TSW2, so I wrote my own program to solve the problem.
 Since I was quite happy with the result, I thought why not publish the program so that others can use it as well.
 And now here we are
 ## Supported Versions

+- ✅ Train Sim World 4

+Must be activated in Settings:
-- ❓ Train Sim World 2020
+- ✅ Train Sim World 3
 - ✅ Train Sim World 2
-- ✅ Train Sim World 3
+- ✅ Train Sim World 2020
-- ❌ Train Sim World 4

 ## Features